joonsang65/codeit_3rd_project/README.md

 ## Purpose & Goals

-- **Background specialization by category**
+- **Category-specific background generation**
 Enable distinct background generation styles for each product type (e.g., cosmetics, food)

-- **Effective learning with limited data**
+- **Efficient learning from small datasets**
-Use data augmentation and prompt engineering to generalize from small datasets
+Leverage data augmentation and special tokens to generalize well from limited samples

 - **Lightweight deployment with LoRA**
-Export category-specific LoRA weights that can be easily integrated into:
+Export LoRA weights per category for easy integration into:
 - Diffusers pipelines
-- ONNX runtime environments
+- ONNX inference environments
-- API-based inference services
+- API-based services

 ---

 ## Project Structure Assumptions

-- Training code is expected to be run from the `notebooks/` directory
+- Training scripts are expected to run inside the `notebooks/` directory
-- CSV files and image resources are assumed to be located relative to that path
+- CSV files and image resources should be located relative to that path

 ---